arcus-azure/arcus/community/blog/2021-10 Making the secret store more powerful in Arcus.Security v1.4/README.md

 One of the most requested features shipped in this release is the mutation of secret names.
 When a secret is looked up in the Arcus secret store, the requested name is directly passed along to all the registered secret providers.
 The secret name mutation feature allows you to manipulate the secret name _before_ it's passed to the secret provider.

-Imagine that you have two secret providers, 1 gets secrets from the `IConfiguration` (in Debug mode) and 1 gets it from environment variables:
+Imagine that you have two secret providers, the first one gets secrets from the `IConfiguration` (in Debug mode) and second from environment variables:

 ```csharp
 Host.CreateDefaultBuilder()